celineguler/myblog/_posts/2023-09-02-capitalism.md

 ![data](/myblog/images/data4.png)

 And here's some data related with research or any type of data management capacity and how it delayed in time.
+It's not directly proposing data management capasity delay surely, but I'm gonna stick with this approach cause it's intuitive.
+Relatively intuitive, but intuitive.

 ![info](/myblog/images/info.png)